Gach’s three foul shots send Utah past Colorado in OT

+Initially, Utah looked a bit lost on offense without Jones in the lineup.
+The Utes’ starting point guard sat out while still recovering from a concussion he suffered during a loss at California a week earlier.

+Colorado twice built up a double-digit lead in the first half and led 23-13 on a 3-pointer from Maddox Daniels midway through the half.
+Gach kept Utah in it with a flurry of baskets and free throws.
+His final basket before halftime cut the deficit to 36-33.

-Utah opened the second half with a pair of 7-0 runs.
+Utah finally took its first lead after halftime behind a pair of 7-0 runs.
 Plummer twice cut the deficit to a point with 3-pointers.
-The Utes finally took their first lead at 47-46 on Allen’s layup that capped the second run.
+Allen finally put the Utes in front 47-46 after he capped the second run with a layup.

 Colorado countered with its own 7-0 run to go back in front.
 Battey and Maddox Daniels combined for back-to-back baskets to punctuate the spurt and put the Buffaloes up 53-47.

-Utah had one more rally left.
+Utah had one more rally left in regulation.
 The Utes surged ahead 60-59 on Plummer’s fifth 3-pointer of the game.
 Bey immediately answered the basket with a go-ahead jumper on the ensuing Colorado possession.
 He then converted a 3-point play with 19.6 seconds left in regulation to put the Buffaloes up 64-62.

-Gach hit a jumper with 2.5 seconds to go to force overtime.
+After Gach forced overtime with a jumper, Colorado appeared poised to pull away in the final seconds.
+Wright capped an 8-2 run for the Buffaloes by driving for a go-ahead layup to put them up 72-70 with 31 seconds left in overtime.

 BIG PICTURE